What is the age for minor emancipation in South Carolina?

 Answer:

-Although South Carolina does not have a specific statute to address emancipation of minors, other sections of the Code exist which appear to give the definition of an emancipated minor as anyone under the age of 21 who is not married or emancipated by decree of the family court.
+South Carolina does not have a specific law on the emancipation of minors.
+However, it defines an emancipated minor as someone under the age of twenty-one who is not married or has not been emancipated by a family court decree.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.